Northeastern University School of Journalism

-Northeastern University School of Journalism is the journalism school of Northeastern University, a private research university with its main campus in Boston, Massachusetts.
-In addition to the school's six undergraduate and two graduate degree programs, Northeastern's flagship cooperative education program allows students to alternate semesters of full-time study and semesters of full-time, professional work in newsrooms, public relations firms, advertising agencies and non-profit organizations.
+Northeastern University School of Journalism and Media Innovation is the journalism school of Northeastern University, a private research university with its main campus in Boston, Massachusetts.
+In addition to the school's undergraduate and graduate degree programs, Northeastern's flagship cooperative education program allows students to alternate semesters of full-time study and semesters of full-time, professional work in newsrooms, public relations firms, advertising agencies and non-profit organizations.

 History

 The Northeastern School of Journalism can trace its origin to 1959, when the English department began offering a journalism major following the university's liberal arts expansion beyond its foundational engineering and business programs.
 Boston native George A. Speers, a Yankee Quill Award recipient and Northeastern alumnus who previously worked in the university's press office, was appointed the first chairman of the newly formed journalism department in 1965.
 In 1986, the journalism department was reorganized and renamed the "School of Journalism."
 LaRue Gilleland, chairman of the journalism department at the University of Nevada, Reno, left to eventually become the first director of Northeastern's School of Journalism.
 Gilleland had had a long journalism career in Honolulu, Los Angeles, Tulsa and Memphis prior to going into academia.
 Following Gilleland's tenure from 1981 to 1992, he was credited by The Boston Globe with transforming a "small journalism department into a top-ranking J-School."
 Under his leadership, the department grew from three to 12 faculty members and student enrollment more than doubled.
 Gilleland's philosophy was that a journalist has to know a lot about a lot, which he put into practice by insisting on both a journalism core curriculum and an arts and sciences core curriculum.
 He also added new concentrations to reflect the changing world of communications.
 Following this success, a graduate program was unanimously approved in 1985.

 Nicholas Daniloff, a Harvard-educated former Moscow bureau chief for U.S. News & World Report, was chosen to serve as director of the school from 1992 to 1999.
 He was recognized for setting high standards.
 In 2002, Stephen Burgard, an alumnus of Brown University and Boston University, was appointed director of the school, where he served until 2014.
 A former editor at the Los Angeles Times, he was praised for helping the school embrace reporting in the digital age and guiding its integration into the newly created College of Arts, Media and Design (CAMD) at Northeastern.
 In recent years, the school has added courses and programs in coding, information visualization, videography, database management and game design.
 In 2015, veteran business journalist Jonathan Kaufman, a graduate of Yale and Harvard, was selected as director of the journalism school.
 He previously worked at Bloomberg News, The Wall Street Journal, where he spent time as China bureau chief, and The Boston Globe, earning two Pulitzer Prizes during his career.